 “I’d always imagined we might move back to Henderson after our girls were out of school,” said Kris, but the pandemic and other circumstances changed their life plans.
 Last year, Kris and her oldest daughter Saylor came back for a summer visit with her family—her parents, Joe and Em Pankratz, and two sisters, Kelli Peters and Kerri Pankratz, all live in Henderson.

 When it came time to leave, Saylor, who had just graduated from high school, surprised her mom by opting to remain in Henderson for a while.

 “The next thing I knew after I returned home was Saylor got a job, and she was obviously staying!” said Kris.

 Meanwhile, back in Texas, the pandemic was beginning to change the landscape in Austin.
 Steve, who owns his own business, Authentic Reclaimed Wood Works (www.authenticrww.com), designs and builds furniture out of reclaimed wood.

 “During the pandemic, I was seeing a steep decline in my ability to sell to local boutiques and other outlets,” said Steve.
 In addition, they were experiencing skyrocketing cost-of-living prices, overpopulation due to the influx of Californians and difficulty just buying groceries and household supplies.

-After another visit to Henderson in the fall, Kris, by chance, drove down Elm Street and noticed a house for sale that caught her eye.
+After another visit to Henderson in the fall, Kris, by chance, drove down Elm Street and noticed a house for sale, which may need some touch by a Newton Interior Designer, that caught her eye.
 She talked to her parents about it, and after contacting the realtor for just a look-see, she still never imagined they might buy the house and actually move back to Henderson.